zikula/core/docs/UPGRADE.md

 ### Continue

 - Copy your custom theme to your new installation.
 The folders of your theme should be in the exact same place as your backup.
-- Return compatible modules to the `/src/modules` directory.
+- Return compatible extensions to the `/src/extensions` directory.
   - **DO NOT copy the old Profile and Legal module** as new versions of these are provided, and their location may differ.
 - Copy your backup contents of `/userdata` into `/public/uploads`
 - Then **start the upgrade (do one or the other)**